Skip to main content

 First, let’s answer the question, “What is DXVK“?.
 DXVK is a set of replacement DLL files that translate from DirectX to Vulkan.

 To run Windows games, Steam utilizes a version of Wine called “Proton,” which is optimized to run various games that do not have Linux support through Steam.
-Users can select from various bundled versions of Proton with Steam, besides adding customized versions of Proton created by third parties such as Proton-GE.
+Users can select from bundled versions of Proton with Steam, besides adding customized versions of Proton created by third parties such as Proton-GE.

 • 🔰 Information: Proton-GE is also available as an add-on for Heroic Games Launcher and Bottles.

 • 🔰 Information: By default, Steam will use Proton as developed and distributed by Valve and does not support adding other flavors or releases of Proton through the GUI.
-To use other flavors of Proton, users have to add them to Steam manually; see Proton-GE.
+To use different flavors of Proton, users have to add them to Steam manually; see Proton-GE.

 Steam allows users to enable its compatibility tool “Steam Play,” which uses Proton.